Contact Me

 5. Twistin' The Night Away

-Sam Cooke wrote this song and released is as a single back in 1962.
+Twistin The Night Away was written by Sam Cooke and released is as a single back in 1962.
 It was a #1 on the R&B charts and hit #9 on the Billboard Hot 100.

 It can be found on the 1962 album "Twistin The Night Away" and became one of those Sam Cooke top songs.